The Bankrate promise

 If you own a pickup truck or SUV, you can put it to work by transporting large items that don’t fit in other people’s cars.
 You can do this if you’re registered with a service like Uber, but a better option is a company like TaskRabbit, which allows people to hire you for specific tasks.
 You’ll get paid for your physical labor and the actual transportation.

 6. Rent your vehicle out

 If your car is collecting dust in the garage, renting it out can be a great way to make money back on an asset that isn’t being used.
-There are a few services available, but you would simply rent your vehicle out just as you might rent out a spare bedroom for a service like Airbnb.
-Turo and Getaround are options for this.
+Services include Turo, Getaround and HyreCar.

-Amazon Flex is an option for drivers to deliver directly for Amazon.
-There are a few shift options that are available, including local delivery for groceries and picking up for a warehouse.
-You can arrange your delivery windows around your availability, so it can be a great option if you’re busy with another job.
+You can arrange your delivery windows around your availability, which can be a good option if you’re busy with another job.

 The bottom line

-There are a wide range of options available for car owners looking to help cover their car payment and spend less out of pocket at the pump.
-Take advantage of the world of gig economy and make some cash behind the wheel of your own car.
+There are a wide range of options available for car owners looking for help covering their car payment.
+You can take advantage of the gig economy and make money with your car.

 To make the most of your driving time, try multiple options until you find those that are most worthwhile.